Sunday, August 28, 2011

 Out of the oven and ready to eat- they were really really good!

 I can't believe I'm making Cajun Sweet Potato Fries.
 I saw this naturally gluten free recipe on the blog, Conners Cooking and it looked really good.
-I usually shy away from eating anything made with Cajun spices because I right away think, " hot! hot! hot!"
+I usually shy away from eating anything made with Cajun spices because I right away think, " hot! hot! hot!"- but I was wrong! wrong! wrong!!

-Wrong!
 I went to the grocery store and checked the ingredients on a Cajun seasoning mix.
-Cajun seasoning is made up of all spices that I like: paprika, black pepper, garlic powder, oregano, thyme, salt,and some have cayenne pepper too.
+Cajun seasoning is made up of all spices that I like: paprika, black pepper, garlic powder, oregano, thyme, salt,and some have a little cayenne pepper too.

-Since I had all of these ingredients that make up Cajun seasoning in my kitchen, I decided to make my own Cajun mixture with just a little tad of the hot hot hot cayenne.
+Since I had all of these ingredients that make up Cajun seasoning in my kitchen, I decided to make my own Cajun mixture with just a very very little tad of the cayenne

 My Cajun sweet potato fries came out great, I mean great!
 And I even liked the little touch of ground cayenne and that itty bitty kick.
 That's as Cajun as I want to get.